-Full-range liberal arts curriculum taught in English from Art, Music, Theater, Literature, Philosophy, and History to Political Science, Economics, Calculus, Physics, and the Natural Sciences.
+Full-range liberal arts curriculum taught in English from Global Business & Economics, Political Science, Interdisciplinary Arts (Language Arts, Arts, Performing Arts, Music), Japan Studies, Psychology, Data Science, Quantitative Reasoning, Natural Sciences, Sociology, Health & Physical Education.
 Japanese language courses from beginning-to-advanced.
-Japan Studies "workshops" in Zen, Shinto, Koto, Shakuhachi, Noh Theater, Kyougen, Tea Ceremony, Calligraphy, and Flower Arrangement.
-Humanities “workshops” in Acting, Directing, Dance, Drawing, Music Composition, and Music and Creativity.
-World championship martial arts instruction in Aikido, Karate, Judo.
+Japan Studies "workshops" in Shugendo, Judo, Karate, Aikido, Koto, and Fuji Culture.
+Humanities “workshops” in Acting, Directing, Drawing, Graphic Design, Painting & Sculpting, and Archeolinguistics.
+World/National championship martial arts instruction in Karate and Judo.
 Average class size is 20 students.
 Find course catalogue here.

-Undergraduate freshmen to seniors (1st year to 4th year). iCLA is a 4-year liberal arts university.
+Undergraduate freshmen to seniors (1st year to 4th year). iCLA is a 4-year liberal arts college.

 Students receive 3 credits for standard courses and 1 credit for workshops.
 15 credits at ICLA convert to 30 ECTS, so you will have to take a minimum of 5 standard courses.

-Please note that iCLA offers a range of non-academic courses/workshops as well (like tea ceremony and martial arts).
+Please note that iCLA offers a range of non-academic courses/workshops as well (like Japanese traditional music and martial arts).
 You are free to take these courses, but be aware that they will likely not transfer back to UCU for credit.

-All exchange students at iCLA are guaranteed to have a room in new, internationally- integrated dormitories on campus with other degree- seeking and exchange students (no reservations are required).
+Exchange students at iCLA normally have a room in new, internationally- integrated dormitories on campus with other degree- seeking and exchange students (no reservations are required).
 Students live in a single bedroom with max. of 7 other unit mates of the same sex in the dormitory towers, which are connected to the classroom and faculty office buildings.
 Meals served 3 times per day on weekdays.
 Meal plans are required unless you have religious or medical reasons.
-Click here for more information.

 Comprehensive orientation programs for all international students upon arrival and departure.
 All international students are also assigned a faculty advisor.